The Clear Edge

 Week 7–12: Strategic clarity emerges

-You stop feeling reactive to opportunities.
-You start seeing patterns in what you say YES to vs what you decline.
-Your quarterly goals become the lens through which every decision filters.
+• You start seeing patterns in what you say YES to vs what you decline.

 Month 4+: Compounding advantage

-Most importantly: Your energy stays high because you only accept work that energizes you.
-Your peers are exhausted from opportunities that drained them.
-That energy differential compounds into better decision-making, better client work, and better strategic thinking.
+• That energy differential compounds into better decision‑making, better client work, and better strategic thinking.

-The 6-month result pattern:
+The 6‑month result pattern

 Founders who implement this filter consistently report:

-• 12-18 hours monthly recaptured from declined opportunities
+• 12–18 hours/month recaptured from declined opportunities

 • $8,000–$23,000 additional revenue from redirected focus to signal work